Ghosto27/LootToVehicle/README.md

 Loot to Vehicle for ACE and Antistasi

-Add files to your mission folder
+Add files from mission_folder to your mission folder

 If description.ext already exist "class CfgFunctions" add content into it.